Blind quantum computation over a collective-noise channel

-We derive the probability of the successful preparation of a rotated qubit with the $2N$ single photons, which experience the same unitary noise.
+We derive the probability of the successful preparation of Alice's desired qubit with $2N$ single photons, which experience the same unitary noise and the photon loss.
 First, we calculate the success probability of the DFSE for a pair of two photons.
-This is done by summing all success probabilities shown in the proof of correctness above:
+This is done by summing all success probabilities shown in the above proof of correctness:

 This indicates that the net failure probability of the DFSE for each pair of two photons is $1/2$.
-Since Alice sends $2N$ photons by using a quantum channel with the transmission rate $T$, the probability that $M$ photons reach at Bob's side is calculated to be ${\gre\binom{2N}{M}}T^M{(1-T)}^{2N-M}$.
+Since Alice sends $2N$ photons by using the quantum channel with the transmission rate $T$, the probability that $M$ photons reach Bob's side is calculated to be $\binom{2N}{M}T^M{(1-T)}^{2N-M}$.
 Since the DFSE is done for each pair of two photons independently, the success probability of this protocol is given by

+Here we provide the proof of correctness of the coherent-light-assisted DFS-BQC protocol. \\ {\it Proof:} From correctness of the single-photon-based DFS-BQC protocol, it is proven that if the DFSE succeeds in step (4) of Sec.
+V, a desired qubit is prepared.
+Thus, without loss of generality, we consider only the case that Alice and Bob proceed to step (5).
+In order to prove correctness, we have to consider three cases depending on the outcome(s) of the QND measurement(s) in step (3).\\

+\begin{enumerate}[(i)] \item The first QND measurement in step (3) results in $(N_s^{(2i-1,2i)},N_l^{(2i-1,2i)})=(2,0)$, and the DFSE fails in step (4).
+First, Bob discards the photons that exist in mode $l$.
+Bob repeats the same procedure as step (4), that is, the DFSE for the output of the previous DFSE and one of the remaining photons extracted from the coherent light.
+Suppose the DFSEs succeed and fail $N_{\rm{right}}$($\ge 0$) and $N_{\rm{left}}$($\ge 1$) times, respectively.
+In such a case, the state is transformed into